Skip Global navigation and goto content

 Need information on deaths that occurred outside of Florida or the United States?

-For deaths that occurred outside of Florida, visit the National Center of Health Statistics website at www.cdc.gov/nchs/w2w.htm
+For deaths that occurred outside of Florida, visit the National Center of Health Statistics.

-For deaths that occurred outside of the United States, visit the National Center for Health Statistics website at www.cdc.gov/nchs/w2w/foreign.htm
+For deaths that occurred outside of the United States, visit the National Center of Health Statistics.

 Under Florida law, e-mail addresses are public records.
 If you do not want your e-mail address released in response to a public records request, do not send electronic mail to this entity.
 Instead, contact this office by phone or in writing.